-Authorities: Small plane missing in eastern Tennessee
+Authorities: Small plane crashed in Tennessee, no survivors

 GATLINBURG, Tenn.
-(AP) — Authorities say a small plane with three people aboard has been reported missing in mountainous eastern Tennessee.
+(AP) — Authorities say a small plane with three people aboard has crashed in the mountains of eastern Tennessee, and no one survived.

-Kathleen Bergen, a Federal Aviation Administration spokeswoman, says authorities are seeking a Cessna 182 aircraft and searchers are focusing on an area about 15 miles south-southeast of the Gatlinburg-Pigeon Forge Airport.
+A reconnaissance flight by the Tennessee Army National Guard found the plane inside the Great Smoky Mountains National Park at around 4:45 p.m.
+Tuesday.

-She said three people were aboard the aircraft reported missing Tuesday evening, but she had no immediate information on the plane’s whereabouts or what happened.
-The FAA issued an alert advising local public safety agencies, which triggers a search.
+A release from the National Park Service says the three on the plane were 41-year-old David Starling, 42-year-old Kim Smith and 8-year-old Hunter Starling, all from Bradford County, Florida.

 Most Read Stories